Wehavecookies56/Keyblade-Stat-Changer/README.md

 - `csvPath=keyblades.csv` the path of the CSV file containing the stats to change to.
 Can be a full path like `C:/keyblades.csv`.
 - `jsonFolderPath=keyblades/` the path of the folder that contains all the `.json` files from the mod.
 Can be a full path like `C:/keyblades/`.
 - `levelToChange=0` the keyblade upgrade level stats to change, `0` for the base stats and `1-10` for the upgrade level stats.
-- `autoLevelStats=True` If set to True the upgrade level stats will be automatically calculated from the stats given from the CSV.
-Only works if `levelToChange` is `0`.
+- `autoLevelStats=True` If set to True the upgrade level stats after the `levelToChange` level will be automatically calculated from the stats given from the CSV.
+- `namesFile=names.json` the path of the JSON file containing the names that will be mapped to the JSON file names.
+Can be a full path like `C:/names.json`.
+- `writeLog=True` enable whether the log should be created

 ## Future improvements

 - Ability to change other parts of the JSON files
+- Ability to set the stats in the datagen java class
 - Alternative way to enter config options when running the script instead of relying on the config file
-- Ability to add keyblades to list of valid keyblade names
-- Interface?
+- Interface